Trip Ideas

 By Alex Silgalis

 Science has proven that spending time in nature is beneficial to your health.
 Exposing yourself to the natural world reduces stress, promotes healing, and helps provide a sense of overall well-being.
 Oak-filled meadows.
 Mountain summits with great views.
 An assortment of lakes and streams to take in.
-If it’s your first time going for a stroll or you’re an ardent lover of the great outdoors, these five great Nevada County hikes will spark your sense of adventure.
+If it’s your first time going for a stroll or you’re an ardent lover of the great outdoors, these seven great Nevada County hikes will spark your sense of adventure.

 Hirschman Trail